-- Native apps - the apps are created specifically for a platform (for example, iOS) and uses a platform-specific programming language.
+- Native apps – the apps are created specifically for a platform (for example, iOS) and use a platform-specific programming language.
 These apps are usually more powerful than cross-platform apps because they can make use of Siri, for example, or various hardware that is different on various platforms.
 For iOS, the languages include Swift or Objective-C. Android apps usually use Java or Kotlin.

 - Hybrid (aka cross-platform) apps are created for several platforms at the same time.
-They use the same backend, but the frontend is adjusted to various screen sizes and other platform-specific features.
-Creating this type of mobile application is usually somewhat cheaper than native apps, but you have to identify the main features for your app and see how they work on different platforms before deciding whether or not to choose cross-platform or native apps.
+They use the same backend, but the front end is adjusted to various screen sizes and other platform-specific features.
+Creating this type of mobile application is usually somewhat cheaper than native apps, but you have to identify the main features of your app and see how they work on different platforms before deciding whether or not to choose cross-platform or native apps.
 There are many frameworks for cross-platform development.
 At HUSPI, we use React Native.

 The platforms you are aiming to reach are the first factor in the development cost.
 It’s logical that an app for iOS would cost less than an app for both iOS and Android (given that the iOS apps in both instances are the same.)

 You can learn more details about the iOS and Android apps in our article.